Deilephila elpenor: Egg

 The females lay eggs either singly or in pairs on the leaves of plants that can act as food sources to the caterpillars when they emerge.
-These include but are not limited to rosebay willowherb (Chamaenerion angustifolium) and bedstraws (of the genus Galium).
+These include rosebay willowherb (Chamaenerion angustifolium) and bedstraws (of the genus Galium).
 The moths are also attracted to gardens, and eggs have frequently been found on garden fuchsias, dahlias, and lavender.
 The eggs are whitish-green and have a glossy texture.
-Eggs will usually hatch in ten days.
+Eggs usually hatch in 10 days.